0xCAFEDECAF/VanLiveConnect/README.md

 * CD changer unit
 * Notifications and warnings
 * Satellite Navigation (maps are out of date but it's a nice gimmick 😇)
-* Multiple languages (but some menus and screens are only in English)
+* Multiple languages: English, French, German, Spanish, Italian and Dutch
 * Setting color theme and brightness
 * Setting format and units